 Photo credit: Dana Patrick Photography

-Susan David, Ph.D. is one of the world’s leading management thinkers and an award winning Harvard Medical School psychologist.
-Her new #1 Wall Street Journal bestselling book, Emotional Agility based on the concept Harvard Business Review heralded as a Management Idea of the Year, describes the psychological skills critical to thriving in times of complexity and change.
+Susan David, Ph.D. is one of the world’s leading management thinkers and an award-winning Harvard Medical School psychologist.
+Her new #1 Wall Street Journal bestselling book, Emotional Agility based on the concept Harvard Business Review heralded as a Management Idea of the Year and winner of the Thinkers50 Breakthrough Idea Award, describes the psychological skills critical to thriving in times of complexity and change.
+Susan’s TED Talk on the topic went viral with over 1 million views in its first week of release.
 She is a frequent contributor to the Harvard Business Review, New York Times, Washington Post, Wall Street Journal, and guest on national radio and television.
-Named on the Thinkers50 Radar list of people shaping the future of organizations and management, Susan is a sought-after keynote speaker and consultant, with clients that include the World Economic Forum, EY, United Nations, Google, Microsoft, NASDAQ, and many other national and multinational organizations.
+Named on the Thinkers50 global list of the top management thinkers, Susan is a sought-after keynote speaker and consultant, with clients that include the World Economic Forum, EY, United Nations, Google, Microsoft, NASDAQ, and many other national and multinational organizations.
 Her focus is on defining and executing effective strategy, especially in the areas of engagement, high-performance leadership, and culture change.
 Susan is the CEO of Evidence Based Psychology, on the faculty at Harvard Medical School, a Cofounder of the Institute of Coaching (a Harvard Medical School/McLean affiliate), and on the Scientific Advisory Boards of Thrive Global and Virgin Pulse.
-Susan is also core faculty of the global Homeward Bound, an all-women leadership program that culminates in an expedition to Antarctica and aims at increasing the influence and impact of women in the sciences. .
-Originally from South Africa, Susan lives outside of Boston with her family.
+Susan lives outside of Boston with her family.

 Susan David has a PhD in psychology (clinical) and a post-doctorate in emotions research from Yale.
 She is on faculty at Harvard Medical School and is co-founder and co-director of the Institute of Coaching at McLean Hospital, a Harvard Medical School affiliate.
 She has been awarded many prizes and scholarships for her academic work.